 If we catch IOException, then

-From the base upwards, Java exception classes are organised into a hierarchy.
+Java exception classes are organised into a fundamental hierarchy at the very top level.
 There

 is a basic exception class called Exception as you might expect.
 But in